2020 Electoral Map Ratings: Biden Has An Edge Over Trump, With 5 Months To Go

 Before we get to the specifics of the current ratings and scenarios for how the election could go, let's explain how we made the assessment.
 We base our analysis on three important baseline factors:

-- Our reporting: what our team observes on the ground in key states, as well as in conversations with campaigns, strategists and activists on both sides;
+- Our reporting: what our team observes on the ground in key states, as well as in conversations with campaigns, strategists and activists on both sides.

-- History and demography: past voting patterns in each state as well as demographic patterns and trends;
+- History and demography: past voting patterns in each state as well as demographic patterns and trends.

-- Polling: Sure, some will say, "...but the polls were wrong in 2016!"
+- Polling: Sure, some will say, "... but the polls were wrong in 2016!"
 It's true that some state polls got it wrong, which is why they are not the only factor; we take that data with a heavy grain of salt.
 It's also important to remember — polls aren't meant to be predictive.
 They are snapshots of where things stand now, and a lot of things can happen between now and Election Day.
 Here, we're referencing the averages tracked by RealClearPolitics.

 We'll update our analysis and electoral vote ratings regularly in the months and weeks leading up to Nov.
 3.